galaxyproject/training-material/topics/imaging/tutorials/yolo_prediction/tutorial.md

 - Compare results between detection and segmentation modes
 - Understand the requirements and output types of each model

+key_points:
+- Galaxy simplifies running YOLO models in a user-friendly, reproducible way
+- Choose your **prediction mode** according to your model and task
+- Always check that the **model type matches the mode** (`detect` vs `segment`)
+- Use overlays and annotation files for further analysis or visualization

 time_estimation: "45m"

 tags: